kmatulewicz/SyliusBaselinkerPlugin/README.md

     ```

 Change `BL_TOKEN` in `tests/Application/.env`.
-Now you can set plugin in amin panel on your localhost: `http://localhost/admin`, login is `sylius`, password is the same as login.
+Now you can set plugin in admin panel on your localhost: `http://localhost/admin`, login is `sylius`, password is the same as login.
 You can run sync command:

     ```bash
     docker compose exec app make symfony baselinker:order:sync